 The Djibouti Civil War started in 1991 and ended in 1994.
 The Civil War in Djibouti ravaged the economy of the east African country and stymied its political aspirations on the world map.

-The politically sidelined Afars formed the Restoration of Unity and Democracy political faction and began to fight the Issa dominated Djibouti government from November 1991.
+The politically sidelined Afars formed the Restoration of Unity and Democracy political faction and began to fight the Issa-dominated Djibouti government in November 1991.
 The Restoration of Unity and Democracy is popularly known by its French initials FRUD.
-The Afars dominated the Djibouti landscape in the western and northern part of the African country.
+The Afars dominated the Djibouti landscape in the western and northern parts of the African country.
 The Issas had total control over the southern part.
-French Peacekeeping forces were sent to restore peace in the war ravaged east African country in 1992.
-The fighting subsided to some extent with the formation of multi-party political system in 1994.
+French Peacekeeping forces were sent to restore peace in the war-ravaged east African country in 1992.
+The fighting subsided to some extent with the formation of the multi-party political system in 1994.